matt-harvey/tabulo/README.md

 `table.align_column(3, :right)`, which again burdens us with keeping the column index passed to `align_column` in sync.

-Finally, there is [table\_print](https://github.com/arches/table_print).
-This is a handy gem for quickly tabulating ActiveRecord collections from the Rails console. `table_print` is similar to `tabulo` in that it has a column-based API, so it doesn't suffer from the multiple-source-of-knowledge issue in regards to column orderings.
-However, as far as I can tell, it lacks certain other useful features, such as the ability to repeat headers every N rows, the automatic alignment of columns based on cell content (numbers right, strings left), and a quick and easy way to automatically resize columns to accommodate cell content without overflowing the terminal.
+As for **table\_print**, this is a handy gem for quickly tabulating ActiveRecord collections from the Rails console. `table_print` is similar to `tabulo` in that it has a column-based API, so it doesn't suffer from the multiple-source-of-knowledge issue in regards to column orderings.
+However, it lacks certain other useful features, such as the ability to repeat headers every N rows, the automatic alignment of columns based on cell content (numbers right, strings left), and a quick and easy way to automatically resize columns to accommodate cell content without overflowing the terminal.
 Also, as of the time of writing, `table_print`'s last significant commit (ignoring a deprecation warning fix in April 2018) was in March 2016.

-I don't mean to disparage any of these other projects&mdash;they each have their strengths&mdash;but rather to explain my motivation for developing and maintaining Tabulo despite their existence, and to provide reasons one might consider for using `tabulo` rather than another terminal table gem.
+Finally, it is worth mentioning the **hirb** library.
+This is similar to `table_print`, in that it's well suited to quickly displaying ActiveRecord collections from the Rails console.
+However, like `table_print`, there are certain useful features it's lacking; and using it outside the console environment seems cumbersome.
+Moreover, it seems no longer to be maintained.
+At the time of writing, its last commit was in March 2015.

 <a name="contributing"></a>
 ## Contributing